Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

 # Developer Documentation

-- For running a benchmark check [user-guide.md](user-guide.md).
+- To run benchmarks check the [user-guide.md](user-guide.md).
 - Installation [README](../README.md).

 ## Before opening a PR

 Continuous integration is setup [here](../.github/workflows/CI.yml).
+It currently runs the CLI test and blender with one setting file.

-Before opening a PR, please check that your changes do not break anything by executing ./test_PR.sh
+Before opening a PR, please check that your changes do not break anything by executing ./test_PR.sh.
+This executes full tests: CLI, blender with various settings, suites.

 ## Adding a benchmark